Parkside (Qld)

 Table Chart PROFILE FAQ

-Parkside features high concentrations of group households, with a lower-than-average median household size
+Parkside features high concentrations of group households, with a fairly typical median household size

 Family households account for 69.2% of all households, including 28.8% couples with children, 26.6% couples without children, and 11.7% single parent families.
 Non-family households constitute the remaining 30.8%, with lone person households at 25.2% and group households comprising 6.5%.
-The median household size is 2.5 people, which is smaller than the Rest of Qld average of 2.6.
+The median household size is 2.5 people, which aligns with the average for the Rest of Qld.

 Frequently Asked Questions - Households